Visit Utah .org

-Whether visiting for business or pleasure, our free travel planners provide the planning tools to help make your Utah Visit an unforgettable experience.
+Whether visiting for business or pleasure, our free pocket guides provide the planning tools to help make your Utah Visit be a memorable experience.
 Reviews, tips, discount offers on hotel lodging, condo rentals, golf, restaurants, activities, attractions and much more, all with one goal in mind, to get you the latest information for your upcoming Visit to Utah.

 Low Phone Battery

 Since the invention of cellphones, people have had to worry about carrying a charger in their bags all the time.
 This is especially true in today's world as we use our smartphones for absolutely everything.
 If you accidentally left your charger at home, there is a chance someone actually forgot their own at the hotel.
 You just need to call the front desk and ask if they have one for your phone.

 Sadly, not every hotel room comes with a lot of accommodations beside the bed.
 Sometimes, you just need a mini-fridge to keep your things cold.
 However, even if there is no fridge, don't throw away your stuff.
 You can make a cooler at the bathroom sink with some ice, which will keep your drinks cool so that you can relax while watching a movie.

 There are many hotels that don't have nightstands for some room weird reason, but you don't have to leave your stuff on the floor in this situation.
 You can just make a little pocket with the sheets of your bed.
 This might not work at home because most people use fitted sheets.
 This hack usually only works in hotels.